-If you’re most suited for data science roles, something you can check with our data scientist training quiz, you can pursue the following data scientist job description to see what your roles and responsibilities will be.
+If you’re most suited for data science roles then you can pursue the following data scientist job description to see what your roles and responsibilities will be.
 You’ll be able to get access to learning resources that will help you become a data scientist and go from looking at a data scientist job description to becoming an industry practitioner.
 Potential data science employers should also look below for sample templates and projects data scientists are called to embark upon.
+If you’re still new to the data science world, try looking at our tips on data scientist internships.

 It’s important to distinguish a data scientist from a data analyst or a data engineer.
 We have a blog post that does this in-depth.
 The important thing to note is that you’ll be responsible for jobs that span three domains of skills: statistical/mathematical reasoning, business communication/leadership, and programming.
 You’ll often be tasked with leading data science projects from end to end.
 Data scientists are often data managers who lead entire teams or organizations towards being data-driven.